Sherif804/Design-Patterns/README.md

 # Design-Patterns
-Design Patterns Implementation examples using CPP.
+Design Patterns Implementation examples using CPP using examples in Head First Design Patterns Book.